Sharing files on Box

 If you wish to invite a large number of collaborators, or if your list of collaborators is an undefined subset of a larger group, it may be easier to send collaborators a self-inviting link, rather than entering them individually.
 For example, if you wish to invite everyone on a particular mail list, email the link to the list.
 Note that, although you are sending them a link, you are still inviting them as collaborators into the folder by this method, rather than using a shared link, as described above.

-- Click the down arrow to the right of the folder and select .
+- Click to the right of the folder, and select and then .

-To assign tasks to Box collaborators, when previewing a file, clickto the right of the preview, and enter the task instructions.
-To change the task type, click , and select from the drop-down list.
-Enter the name or email address of the appropriate collaborator(s), and click if you wish to assign one.
+To assign tasks to Box collaborators, when previewing a file, click the comment bubble icon to the right of the preview, and select.
+Enter the names or email addresses of the appropriate collaborator(s) in the "Assignees" box, and click if you wish to assign one.
+Enter the task details in the "Description" box.
 Click , and the assignees will receive notification about their task.
 When they've completed it, they can mark the task as complete.

 Once a collaborative project is over and collaborators no longer need access to the content, to end collaboration:

 - If you are the folder owner, remove collaborators who no longer need access.
-In the collaborative folder, click the collaborator's current permission level, and then select from the resulting drop-down list.
+In the right pane of the collaborative folder, click the collaborator's current permission level, and then select from the resulting drop-down list.
 If the collaborator list is large, click the link for more collaborators at the bottom of the list to view collaborators you can't already view.

 Box offers the following collaborator permission levels:

 - Co-owner: Can upload, download, preview, share, edit, and delete files and folders in the collaborative folder.
 Also has owner privileges, but cannot remove the folder owner.

 - Editor: Can upload, download, preview, share, edit, and delete files and folders in the collaborative folder.